 - Opening via local editing software

 Here is what you would need to do in regard to personal information:

 - Write down the full name of the principal.

 - Next to the name, you should place the principal’s taxpayer number.
-If he or she is an individual, this would be a Social Security Number.
+If he or she is an individual, this would be the Social Security Number.
 In case that the principal is the business entity, a Federal Entity Identification Number is required.

 In the Next Part

 - After that, some information regarding the agent should be placed.
 The first one would be his or her legal name.

 - On the next line, write down the agent’s relationship to the principal and the contact name.

 - The third line here requires a phone number with an area code and the street where the agent lives.